NFL Pro Bowl Fast Facts

 Offense

+Wide receiver: Julio Jones, Falcons; Adam Thielen, Vikings; Michael Thomas, Saints; Larry Fitzgerald, Cardinals

-Wide receivers: Julio Jones, Falcons; Odell Beckham, Giants; Mike Evans, Buccaneers; Larry Fitzgerald, Cardinals.
+Wide receiver: Julio Jones, Falcons; Adam Thielen, Vikings; Michael Thomas, Saints; Larry Fitzgerald, Cardinals

-Tackles: Tyron Smith, Cowboys; Trent Williams, Redskins; Jason Peters, Eagles.
+Tackle: Tyron Smith, Cowboys; Trent Williams, Redskins; Lane Johnson, Eagles

-Guards: Zack Martin, Cowboys; Brandon Scherff, Redskins; T.J.
-Lang, Packers.
+Guard: Zack Martin, Cowboys; Brandon Brooks, Eagles; Brandon Scherff, Redskins

 Defense

-Interior linemen: Aaron Donald, Rams; Gerald McCoy, Buccaneers; Fletcher Cox, Eagles.
+Interior linemen: Fletcher Cox, Eagles; Aaron Donald, Rams; Gerald McCoy, Buccaneers

-Strong safety: Landon Collins, Giants.
+Strong safety: Landon Collins, Giants; Malcolm Jenkins, Eagles

 Special teams

-Punter: Johnny Hekker, Rams.
+Punter: Johnny Hekker, Rams

-Punter: Johnny Hekker, Rams.
+Punter: Johnny Hekker, Rams

-Return specialist: Cordarrelle Patterson, Vikings.
+Return specialist: Pharoh Cooper, Rams